WizzardSK/gameflix/README.md

 - Filters out unwanted ROM versions (BIOS, prototypes, demos, betas, alternate versions) by default
 - Creates the output in `~/gameflix/`

 Generation takes around 30 minutes on slower machines (e.g. ARM Chromebook).
-You don't need to run it every time — use [upd.sh](upd.sh) to download the pre-built version instead.
+You don't need to run it yourself — the pre-built version is hosted at <https://wizzardsk.github.io/> and the bootstrap installed by `webflix.sh` fetches it on every game launch.

 ### Launching games